 Sawako S. Gannon is a dancer/musician based in San Francisco Bay Area.
 Gannon was born and raised in Tokyo, Japan, then moved to San Francisco in 2015 to pursue her career in modern/contemporary dance.
 Gannon has worked and performed with choreographers and companies, such as, Anna Harris (Driven Arts Collective), Jennifer Gerry, Joselyn Reyes, Jessica Recinos (Rising Rhythm Collective), Raissa Simpson (PUSH Dance Company) and Joe Landini (dog+pony).

 Olivia Caldeira Holston studied contemporary dance and ballet at the London Contemporary Dance School where she received her BA Honours degree in 2019.
 She has also attended summer intensives such as the Alvin Ailey Professional and Junior Divisions in New York as well as P.A.R.T.S. and Eastman in Belgium.
 Olivia recently worked on a piece with Bellwether Dance Project directed by Amy Foley that was presented in “The Nutshell”, a virtual performance created by Mannakin Theater and Dance.
 She also worked with Amy Foley in ODC’s Sandbox Series.
-Olivia choreographed and performed in the dance video project “SweetWire” directed by Greg Niemeyer at UC Berkeley; performed with Rebecca Morris and dancers; and was teaching at Oberlin Dance Commons (ODC) in San Francisco and Shawl Anderson Dance Center in Berkeley until the beginning of the pandemic.
+Olivia choreographed and performed in the dance video project “SweetWire” directed by Greg Niemeyer at UC Berkeley; performed with Rebecca Morris and dancers.
+She has taught at ODC Commons in San Francisco and Shawl Anderson Dance Center in Berkeley.
 She is currently working with Bay Area choreographer Randee Paufve on a solo project.
-This is her first season as an apprentice with David Herrera Performance Company.
+This is her first season with David Herrera Performance Company.